-The baths were decorated with coloured mosaics with a variety of geometric patterns; a recurring motif throughout the whole Roman Empire was based on pelta, the shields of the Amazons (you may wish to see a pelta in a relief in the Museum of Corinth or a fountain showing four pelta in Domus Flavia, one of the imperial palaces in Rome).
+The baths were decorated with coloured mosaics with a variety of geometric patterns; a recurring motif throughout the whole Roman Empire was based on peltae, the shields of the Amazons (you may wish to see a pelta in a relief in the Museum of Corinth or a fountain showing four peltae in Domus Augustana, the imperial palace in Rome).

 Solomon's knot was another popular decorative motif which can be seen in the image above; it is found in many ancient synagogues, but also in non Jewish buildings (see the Solomon's knots in the Synagogue of Sardis and those in a Roman villa in Spain).

 When storms threaten their lives seamen from Genoa and Marseille trust their safety to statues of the Virgin Mary which are housed in sanctuaries near their hometowns which are visible from a great distance; the seamen of Sabratha did the same with Isis, an Egyptian goddess which in the Greek-Roman world received the epithet of Stella Maris (Star of the Sea); the Temple to Isis at Sabratha stood on an isolated cliff so that it could be easily identified; ceremonies were held in spring on the expanse of water near the temple to celebrate the beginning of the sailing season.